Issue(s): Avengers #161, Avengers #162

 Then Henry Pym attacks in his Ant-Man persona.
 His attack is very effectively depicted, making Ant-Man look like a threat for the first time.

 The Wasp shows up to explain that Pym is having another nervous breakdown.
-Even designing herself a slutty new costume didn't help assuage his psychological problems.
+Even designing herself a very exposing new costume didn't help assuage his psychological problems.

 It turns out that Pym's problems were exacerbated (or perhaps just taken advantage of) by Ultron.